amukerd/SnapFocus/README.md

 ![image](https://github.com/user-attachments/assets/f346e761-99d5-464d-9dec-7c02eeef0331)

 ## This script can also help with taking screenshots without being impeded or alerting anybody
-Just click the taskbar to unfocus the page and because of this script nothing can cover the chat window, so you can easily take a screenshot with (shift + win + s)
+Just click the taskbar to unfocus the page and because of this script the div pictured below can't cover the chat window, so you can easily take a screenshot with (shift + win + s)

 ![image](https://github.com/user-attachments/assets/3c08d68c-6a77-4f05-aaf1-8de6b8fb36da)